joseph-a-levine/authoring/_older/november_2024.md

 ## Links

-{% newthought "An esoteric branch of math" %} called [fraction theory](https://mathenchant.wordpress.com/2024/09/17/our-fractional-universe/) may hold the answers to science’s deepest mysteries"
+{% newthought "``An esoteric branch of math" %} called [fraction theory](https://mathenchant.wordpress.com/2024/09/17/our-fractional-universe/) may hold the answers to science’s deepest mysteries"

 {% newthought "George Orwell on the cost" %}  of [books](https://orwell.ru/library/articles/cigar/english/e_cigar).
 Of course, this was a poor country at a poor time.
 > It is difficult to establish any relationship between the price of books and the value one gets out of them.
 “Books” includes novels, poetry, text books, works of reference, sociological treatises and much else, and length and price do not correspond to one another, especially if one habitually buys books second-hand.
 You may spend ten shillings on a poem of 500 lines, and you may spend sixpence on a dictionary which you consult at odd moments over a period of twenty years.
 There are books that one reads over and over again, books that become part of the furniture of one's mind and alter one's whole attitude to life, books that one dips into but never reads through, books that one reads at a single sitting and forgets a week later: and the cost, in terms of money, may be the same in each case.